FraunhoferIOSB/FROST-Server/FEATURES.md

 OGC publishes a conformance test at [GitHub](https://github.com/opengeospatial/ets-sta10).
 The goal of this implementation of the API is to be fully compliant with the test suite.
 This test suite is still a work in progress, so as the tests change, the implementation might no longer pass.
 At the same time, the test suite is only intended to be a minimum requirement for implementations.
 Therefore we have a fork of the test suite with additional tests, published [here](https://github.com/hylkevds/ets-sta10).
 Differences between the two versions:
-* The official version does not yet implement the `name` property for Thing, Sensor, Datastream, Location and FeatureOfInterest.
-See https://github.com/opengeospatial/ets-sta10/pull/13
 * The official version does not check whether the server returns numeric observation results as numeric, and string results as strings.
 See https://github.com/opengeospatial/ets-sta10/pull/15
 * The official version only tests String comparisons on Observation results, not numerical comparisons.
 See https://github.com/opengeospatial/ets-sta10/issues/14
 * The official version does not yet test operator precedence.
 See https://github.com/opengeospatial/ets-sta10/pull/17